bootladder/blog/jekyll/_posts/2017-08-30-automatic-deploy-this-blog.md

   If there was a separate bare repo, its post receive hook would install files inside another git repo.
   Which is not too bad since I won't ever push from that repo.
   Now consider if the Dockerfile changes.
 The container has to be rebuilt and restarted.
-  Pulling into the production non-bare repo might be awkward since its data is behind master.
+  Pulling into the production non-bare repo might be awkward since its data is behind master in the history.
   The post receive hook could copy the Dockerfile.

 * This may be more complicated than I like.
 But perhaps the proper solution is best.